Who can buy at OFG?

 What is the difference between a Buyer number and a Seat number?

-A buyer number is assigned to a customer when they register at OFG.
-There is a one-time registration fee of $100.
-In order to make any purchase at OFG (Auction or otherwise), a buyer number is required.
-A Seat number is used when a buyer makes any auction purchase.
-A Seat number is assigned to a buyer number.
+A buyer number creates an account number with OFG.
+In order to make any purchase at OFG (Auction or otherwise), a buyer account number is required.
+An access code number is used when a buyer makes any auction purchase.

-Why do I need a seat number to buy online?
+Why do I need an access number to buy online?

 How / Where do I pick-up my purchases?